RETURN TO EXHIBITOR ZONE

 Under no circumstances may any part of any exhibit or stand encroach on the gangways.
 If you have any displays or activities which are likely to attract an audience, please ensure that you plan your stand layout to allow people to gather within the stand area and not in the gangways.

 Please consider the safety of your staff and visitors to the show when planning the layout of your stand.
-Hazardous items, such as knives and hot equipment must be set back from the stand and out of reach of the public.
+Hazardous items, such as hot equipment must be set back from the stand and out of reach of the public.
 Guards will be required to shield anything emitting heat and any machinery or other equipment which may present a hazard to visitors.
 The use of real flame (eg candles) must be agreed in advance of the event.

 If you are intending to use a night sheet on your stand, this must consist of non-flammable material, or be treated to render it non-flammable.
 Please also ensure that you leave a duplicate key at the organiser’s office, so that the cleaners may gain access to your stand.
 Night sheets must be firmly rolled up and secured, if left on the stand during the day, so as not to cause any obstruction.